rotexsoft/versatile-collections/README.md

 ## Installation

-**Via composer:** (Requires PHP 7.2+ or PHP 8.0+).
+**Via composer:** (Requires PHP 7.3+ or PHP 8.0+).
-For users with PHP 5.6 - PHP 7.1 switch to the 2.X branch to read the documentation for the 2.X version.
+For users with PHP 7.2 switch to the 3.X branch to read the documentation for the 3.X version.

     composer require rotexsoft/versatile-collections